 Tenant protections are an increasingly common topic throughout the U.S., particularly in cities witnessing rapidly rising rents and predatory landlord behavior.
 Oakland, California, is one of the cities that has decided to move beyond conversation and take steps to protect local tenants.
 In November 2017, the Oakland City Council unanimously voted to expand its Tenant Protection Ordinance (TPO), which has provisions regarding rent control, habitability, evictions, and harassment.

-If you live in Oakland and believe your landlord is violating one or more landlord-tenant ordinance, you need to speak with an Oakland tenant lawyer from Willoughby Brod, LLP.
+If you live in Oakland and believe your landlord is violating one or more landlord-tenant ordinance, you need to speak with an Oakland tenant lawyer from the Brod Law Firm.
 A violation of a tenant protection law may be a misunderstanding and quickly remedied.
 However, your landlord may be intentionally violating your rights, and an attorney will help you correct the situation or seek compensation for your damages.Oakland Rent Control

 Under Oakland’s TPO, landlords can raise rent once per year.
 After you move into an apartment, your landlord can only raise your rent 12 months after your move-in date and then again 12 months after the previous rent increase.
 Your landlord cannot raise your rent multiple times per year or within the first year of you living in the property.

 When your unit is covered by rent control, your landlord can only raise your rent by the amount allowed each year, which is based on the Consumer Price Index (CPI), and never by more than 10% of your current rent.
 Each year, Oakland uses the CPI to determine the allowable annual increase in rent, which goes into effect July 1.